 To make life easier for packagers, the Makefile also supports DESTDIR:

 make install DESTDIR=/tmp/packageroot PREFIX=/usr

 Please report build failures to the development mailing list,

 vcprompt includes a fairly comprehensive test suite.
 If you want to

 vcprompt always requires GNU make to build.

-vcprompt requires GNU autoconf to build from a source checkout (but
+vcprompt requires GNU autoconf to build from a source checkout (not

 Support for Subversion >= 1.7 requires SQLite 3.
 If it's not present on

 the build system, vcprompt will support Subversion <= 1.6.
 Either way,

 the build should succeed and the tests should pass.
 To install the